-Rebecca is responsible for leading Inland Rail community and stakeholder engagement, property access and acquisition, and directing the Programme’s environmental and social management.
+Rebecca is responsible for leading Inland Rail community and stakeholder engagement, property access and acquisition, and directing the Program's environmental and social management.

-Rebecca has extensive experience in the energy industry in the UK and Australia with leadership roles ranging across policy and regulation, strategy and portfolio management, stakeholder relations, gasfield operations, safety leadership, and reputation management.
-A Chemical Engineer by background, Rebecca’s most recent role was with Origin Energy, where she lead the environment, community and land access work during the Queensland coal seam gas fields approvals and development phases.
+Rebecca has extensive experience in the energy industry in the UK and Australia with leadership roles ranging across policy and regulation, strategy and portfolio management, stakeholder relations, gas field operations, safety leadership, and reputation management.
+A Chemical Engineer by background, Rebecca’s most recent role was with Origin Energy, where she led the environment, community and land access work during the Queensland coal seam gas fields approvals and development phases.

-As the Director of Programme Delivery, Robert is responsible for leading the Inland Rail Programme team and overseeing the delivery of construction.
+As the Director of Program Delivery, Robert is responsible for leading the Inland Rail Program team and overseeing the delivery of construction.